urzuacm/A-test-for-Zipf-law/README.md

 ## Description

 Given a vector *x* of positive real numbers, the statistic **lmz** proposed in Urzúa (2000) can be used to test for Zipf's law.
-Since, under the null, **lmz** is asymptotically distributed as a chi-squared distribution with two degrees of freedom, the p-value is calculated accordingly.
+Under the null, **lmz** is asymptotically distributed as a chi-squared distribution with two degrees of freedom, the p-value is calculated accordingly.
 But if the number of observations is less or equal than 30, it is suggested to use instead the critical values given in Table 1 of that paper.

 The statistic will be computed

 ## Syntax

-* In the case of both the Python script **lmz.py** and R program , included in this repository, the   in this repository
+* In the case of both the Python script **lmz.py** and R program , included in this repository

-##
+## Notes

 * It is not advisable to test for Zipf's law by means of a regression (Urzúa, 2011).